 Texas Lawyers For Texas Veterans, Fort Worth | Clinic Schedule

-The Fort Worth chapter of Texas Lawyers for Texas Veterans (TLTV) holds legal clinics once a month except in the months of March and December.
+The Tarrant County chapter of Texas Lawyers for Texas Veterans (TLTV) holds legal clinics once a month except in the months of December.

 What To Expect

 When you call the TLTV line you will have to leave a message and one of our volunteers will return your call within 3 business days to give you an appointment for our next available clinic.

 - To make the appointment the volunteer will ask you for your name, mailing address, other contact and demographic information that is necessary due to our grant requirements.
 Also, the volunteer will ask you in which type of case you need assistance.

 - Please be advised that TLTV does not have attorneys that provide advice or representation in veteran benefits cases or attorneys that provide representation outside Tarrant County.
 If your case is outside the Tarrant County but in the State of Texas, our attorneys at the clinic will be able to advise you regarding the matter but cannot offer representation.
 If your case is outside the State of Texas, we cannot provide advice about the laws in another State.
 For this type of matters, please see our resources page.